mchung/heroku-buildpack-wordpress/README.markdown

 * `package_nginx` - Used to compile and upload the latest version of Nginx to S3.
 * `package_php` - Used to compile and upload the latest version of PHP to S3.
-* `wordup` - Really useful helper script for creating and destroying instances of [Wordpress on Heroku](https://github.com/mchung/wordpress-on-heroku).
+* `wordup` - Really useful helper script for creating and destroying Wordpress sites.

 ## TODO

 * Automate vendor upgrades.
-Make it easy to keep in sync with latest Nginx, PHP, and Wordpress
+Make it easy to keep in sync with latest Nginx, PHP, and Wordpress.
 * End-users shouldn't be able to do things that aren't supported on Heroku.
-* New Relic
+* Integrate New Relic.

 ## Authors and Contributors
 Marc Chung (@mchung)